Skip to contents

 Classic methods

-For binary choice data not explicitly designed to titrate out indifference points (as in an adjusting amount procedure), there are a few analysis options.
-A common one is the scoring method designed for the Monetary Choice Questionnaire (Kirby, 1999):
+For binary choice data not explicitly designed to titrate out indifference points (as in an adjusting amount procedure), there are a few widely-used traditional scoring methods to quantify discounting.

 data("td_bc_single_ptpt")